adhearsion/adhearsion-website/docs/source/plugins.md

 [TOC]

 The ability to easily add reusable functionality to a framework is one of its most important features.
-The Plugin system in Adhearsion 2.0 has been completely redesigned to provide a wider range of integration points.
+The Plugin system in Adhearsion 2.0 provides a wide range of integration points.

 ### What is an Adhearsion 2.0 Plugin?

 A plugin in Adhearsion, as in many other Ruby frameworks, simply represents a collection of functionality.
 Most often plugins add new functionality to your calls in the form of modules used as mixins to the base CallController class.
 This functionality is packaged as a gem to facilitate its installation, reuse, and sharing with the community.
-CallController methods, initializer code, integrated configuration, rake tasks and code generators all are possible with the new plugin classes.
+CallController methods, initializer code, integrated configuration, rake tasks and code generators all are possible with the plugin classes.

 ### Anatomy of a Plugin